 Fancy a sub-zero stroll through one of the world’s coolest cultural hotspots?
 You’re in the right place.
 The Aurora Ice Museum is so nippy that visitors are given parkas upon entry.
-Made from over 1,000 tons of ice and snow, you’ll find all manner of sights amongst its frosty confines.
-It can even be rented out for special occasions such as weddings complete with a special ice altar.
+Made from over 1,000 tonnes of ice and snow, you’ll find all manner of sights amongst its frosty confines.
+It can even be rented out for special occasions, such as weddings complete with a special ice altar.

 Along with its more popular, iconic attractions, Alaska’s quaint vibe houses many a treat for those looking to delve deeper into the state’s plentiful charms.
-If the road less travelled is your kind of thing, be sure to track down these hidden gems while you’re here and do things like the locals.
+If the road less travelled is your kind of thing, be sure to track down these hidden gems whilst you’re here and do things like the locals.

-Take a piece of the unique history and culture of Alaska home with you, with any of these great souvenir ideas.
+Take a piece of the unique history and culture of Alaska home with you with any of these great souvenir ideas.

-Originally used by Inuit women as an all-purpose knife for skinning, cutting, chopping and even barbering, the many uses of the Ulu knife make it a great souvenir to bring back with you – though you’re unlikely to use it to build an igloo when you’re back home.
-You can get it from most places across Alaska, although not all might be made in Alaska, so it’s worth double-checking if you’re after something properly authentic.
+Originally used by Inuit women as an all-purpose knife for skinning, cutting, chopping, and even barbering, the many uses of the Ulu knife make it a great souvenir to bring back with you – though you’re unlikely to use it to build an igloo when you’re back home.
+You can get it from most places across Alaska although not all might be made in Alaska, so it’s worth double-checking if you’re after something properly authentic.